'Buy now, pay later' in Australia

 5. You're spending money you don't have

-Ripley’s believe it or not, there was a day before Afterpay and credit cards.
+Believe it or not, there was a day before Afterpay and credit cards.
 Yep, our grandparents had to pay for things with (gasp) money they had.
-Not all heroes wear capes.

-Point is, it’s possible to survive without using credit to make unnecessary purchases.
+The point is, it;s possible to survive without using credit to make unnecessary purchases.
 There are some things credit should be used for – a Kmart shopping spree because you want to redecorate your apartment is sadly not one of them.

 6. Minimal credit checks

 Most of us are pretty bad with credit.
 The average Australian has around $2,000 in credit card debt, according to data from the Reserve Bank.
 If you're already an irresponsible spender, you could find yourself in even more trouble with buy now, pay later platforms like Afterpay as they usually don't require a credit check.